 - · course placement,

-- · testing,
+- testing,

 - Programs of Study (course sequence),

 - · strategies for college success.

-Our efforts focus on empowering individuals to become independent, self-directed, and inspired life-long learners.
-We attempt to accomplish our goals with students by assisting students in making appropriate postsecondary educational choices and implementing appropriate plans to accomplish goals; assisting students in meeting the academic requirements of the College toward completion of certificates and degree programs; providing coordination of services for students with physical, language and/or learning difficulties to accomplish educational goals.
+Efforts of the Student Success Center focus on empowering individuals to become independent, self-directed, and inspired life-long learners.
+Student Success Center staff attempt to support students by assisting them in making appropriate postsecondary educational choices and implementing appropriate plans to accomplish goals; assisting students in meeting the academic requirements of the College toward completion of certificates and degree programs; providing coordination of services for students with physical, language and/or learning difficulties to accomplish educational goals.